danieljancar/hangbuddies/docs/COLLABORATORS.md

 ### Pull Requests

 Changes to the codebase are submitted via pull requests (PRs).
-PRs are reviewed and managed by the PL, DPL, and collaborators.
+PRs are reviewed and managed by the PL, DPL, and testing collaborators.

 PRs must include the following metadata: